 Some couples take it to the extreme, while others don’t give it much thought.
 In our house, with the kids getting older, it means no more homemade Valentine’s Day cards or class parties.
 But I still like to make something sweet and special to show my family how that I love them.

 Of course when we talk about Valentine’s Day, we all think about the classic gift of chocolates and roses.
-So why not combine them both and give your sweetie something extra-special, like this White Chocolate Rose Bark with Raisins.
+So why not combine them both and give your sweetie something extra-special, like this white chocolate bark with roses, pistachios and raisins.

 Chocolate bark is notoriously found during the Christmas holidays, but it has evolved from the simple chocolate and peppermint combination and can be found in numerous varieties all year long.
 And this chocolate rose bark is perfect for Valentine’s Day.